 This little known feature eliminates any need to run the legacy database conversion utility.

 So in summary, the only thing you need to do to convert a 32bit View Studio project to 64 bit, is to open them with View Studio 6.1 or higher on Windows XP 32bit or Windows 7 32bit.

 Step 5) Re-create APA project archive files for each project, and copy them back to your host

-Now that you’ve opened and closed all your 32bit projects, you’re ready to archive them back to an APA so you can copy them to your Windows 7 64bit system.
+Now that you've opened and closed all your 32bit projects, you're ready to archive them back to an APA so you can copy them to your Windows 7 64bit system.

-Do this by simply running the FTView Appplication Manager and making an APA archive file for each project.
-Then open “My Computer” and copy your new APA files back to your Windows 7 host.
+Do this by simply running the FTView Application Manager and making an APA archive file for each project.
+Then open “My Computer” and copy your new APA files to your Windows 7 64bit system.

-If you have any comments, questions, or suggestions, please don’t hesitate to leave them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please don't hesitate to leave them with us by filling out the “post a comment or question” link below.